allenjd3/allenjd3.github.io/_posts/2022-09-22-invalid-parameter-number.md

 ---
 I'm posting this so that I remember in a few years when this happens again...

-We had a very interesting error that simply said- SQLSTATE[HY093]: Invalid parameter number.
+We had a very interesting error that simply said- `SQLSTATE[HY093]: Invalid parameter number`.
 The query that it showed looked fine and so I spent a significant amount of time scratching my head wondering if I was losing my marbles.

 Here was the query-
 ```sql